Taylor-Ampatiellos/document-analysis/README.txt

 Known Bugs:
 	- Search raises an unchecked exception if the .docx file is not readable (such as with a temporary file).

+Planned Changes:
+	- Make length and letter frequency graphs display at the same time.